 Stigma is one of the biggest barriers to recovery.
-REACH is shifting this mindset by leading community efforts focused on overdose prevention, public awareness and stigma reduction.
+REACH is shifting this mindset by leading community efforts focused on overdose rescue and prevention, public awareness and stigma reduction.

 We’re proving that compassion is the most powerful antidote to fear.

-From DC to Tennessee to the Gulf Coast, REACH hosts summits, engages local stakeholders and partners with community champions at all levels to educate them on the benefits of implementing harm reduction strategies that also provide pathways to treatment and recovery.
-Each event is designed to connect hearts and minds to the cause of rescue and recovery and inspire action.
+From DC to Tennessee to the Gulf Coast, REACH builds and hosts community summits, engages local stakeholders and partners with local champions at all levels.
+It bridges collaboration and implementation of evidence-based and innovative best-practice strategies that also provide pathways to treatment and recovery.
+Each event is unique to its community setting and designed to connect hearts and minds to the cause of rescue and recovery and inspire action.

 Professional athletes, musicians, and creators use their platforms to destigmatize addiction and amplify hope.
 These collaborations turn recovery into a national conversation and bring new audiences into the mission.